 Comfort levels can vary, especially as the infrastructure ages.
 This hampers the speed the trains travel and can make them very loud.
 There are however air-conditioned sleeping berths available for overnight travel, which can save on hotel costs while also getting you to your destination.

 With the elongated size and distance between the major cities, taking a plane (máy bay) is the fastest and most convenient option, and also the most expensive.
 There are a number of low-cost operators that connect the north to the south and elsewhere in the country.
 It can save you a lot of time, but you do miss out on the scenery that you would see traveling by bus or train – or even motorbike.
 Flights only serve the bigger cities, and so onward transport may be needed if you are going to a smaller place.

 While airports can be a hassle to get to and from, Ho Chi Minh’s Tân Sơn Nhất International Airport is located right in the middle of the city, making it much more convenient.

 There are plenty of options for getting around in Vietnam.
-Overall, the options are relatively cheap, with motorbike being the best option whether driving yourself or as a taxi.
+Overall, the options are relatively cheap, with a motorbike being the best option whether driving yourself or as a taxi.
 Despite the reputation it has built, getting around Vietnamese cities isn’t an instant death wish – there is some order to the chaos.
-While it is far from the safest option, if you are be patient, take your time and avoid rush hour as much as possible, you should be fine.
+While it is far from the safest option, if you are patient, take your time and avoid rush hour as much as possible, you should be fine.